-The most thoughtful gifts are the ones with a personal touch, the ones that say, “I thought about you, and I know you’ll love this!”
+The most thoughtful gift ideas are the ones with a personal touch, the ones that say, “I thought about you, and I know you’ll love this!”
 What’s more personal than personalized stationery?
 It’s a gift that only they can use, chosen with care and imprinted with their name or initials.

 I don’t know about you, but I’m not one of those people who keeps a closet full of candles, chocolates and tip towels wrapped and waiting to be used as last-minute hostess gifts.
 No, during that last minute before a party I’m usually running to pick up a bottle of wine, a gift that displays as much thought as the dozen other bottles of wine lined up inside the hostess’s door.
 This holiday season, I vow to be a more thoughtful guest.
 Continue reading